What Should Keyword Research Look Like?

 tab.
 Cats, for example, do not (as of the time of this writing).
 This means it's very important to understand how Google sees a topic and to know what is considered to be relevant to it.
 Which leads us to why we are here

-To learn how to execute solid keyword research in 2019 so as to adapt to Google's new deeper understanding of intent.
+To learn how to execute solid keyword research so as to adapt to Google's new deeper understanding of intent.

 At the risk of oversimplifying things and even of being a bit hyperbolic, I'm going to define keyword research up until this point as being linear.
 Though more dynamic than I am portraying it, keyword research has been a lot about finding high volume keywords and targeting as many of them as you can.